-The Minerva-USIP Peace and Security Dissertation Fieldwork Fellowship (DFF) seeks to support PhD candidates working on dissertations in USIP and Minerva’s focus areas that are in the research and fieldwork stage of their dissertation.
+The Minerva-USIP Peace and Security Dissertation Fieldwork Fellowship (DFF) is a non-residential fellowship that seeks to support PhD candidates in US universities working on dissertations in USIP and Minerva’s focus areas that are in the research and fieldwork stage of their dissertation.
 Only applicants who will spend a significant amount of their fellowship doing fieldwork will be considered.

 The Minerva-USIP Peace and Security Dissertation Write-up Fellowship (DWF) seeks to support PhD candidates working on dissertations in USIP and Minerva’s focus areas that are in the writing stage of their dissertation.